Mangopay/mangopay2-ruby-sdk/README.md

-# MangoPay2 Ruby SDK
+# Mangopay Ruby SDK

-The gem for interacting with the version 2 of the MangoPay API.
+The gem for interacting with the version 2 of the Mangopay API.
 See the [API documentation](http://docs.mangopay.com/api-references/) for more details on the API.